sagar7993/gatsby-plugin-pinterest-twitter-facebook/README.md

     When someone tries to save things to Pinterest from your site, they'll see: "This site doesn't allow saving to Pinterest.
 Please contact the owner with any questions.
 Thanks for visiting!"

     Check out this Pinterest [article](https://help.pinterest.com/en/business/article/prevent-saves-to-pinterest-from-your-site) for more information.

+    *P.S.
+If this is the behaviour you want, you probably shouldn't insert the Pinterest SDK on your page in the first place.*

 Check out [Pinterest Docs](https://developers.pinterest.com/docs/widgets/save/) for more customization options and examples.